quantnetwork/DEPRECATED-overledger-tutorial/README.md

 What we will be building: a simple script which automatically signs and sends transactions to multiple blockchains through Overledger.

+## Requirements
+> Please note this has been tested on MacOS and Ubuntu, for Windows, you might need to do additional environment configuration

+- NodeJS 10
+- NPM
+- Your favourite IDE/editor

 ## Setting up the environment

 First, create a new directory within which all the setup will be done.
 Then, open a terminal shell inside it and run the following command: